rails-inspire-django/hotwire-django-tutorial/docs/README.md

 ## Contact

-If you want to talk with the author MichaelYIn, you can [contact him here](https://saashammer.com/contact/)
+If you want to talk with the author Michael YIn, you can [follow me on Twitter](https://twitter.com/michaelyinplus)